DefectDojo/Documentation/docs/features.rst

 DefectDojo's JIRA integration is bidirectional.
 You may push findings to JIRA and share comments.
 If an issue is closed in JIRA it will automatically be closed in Dojo.

+**NOTE:** These steps will configure the necessary webhook in JIRA and add JIRA integration into DefectDojo.
+This isn't sufficient by itelf, you will need to configure products and findings to push to JIRA.
+On a product's settings page you will need to define a:
+ - Project Key (and this project must exist in JIRA)
+ - JIRA Configuration (select the JIRA configuration that you create in the steps below)
+ - Component (can be left blank)
+And then elect (via tickbox) whether you want to 'Push all images', 'Enable engagement epic mapping' and/or 'Push notes'.
+Then click on 'Submit'.

+If creating a Finding, ensure to tick 'Push to jira' if desired.

 Preparing Jira, Enabling the Webhook
  1. Visit https://<**YOUR JIRA URL**>/plugins/servlet/webhooks